Skip to Content

 Summary

-Spatial hearing loss is the inability to locate where sounds are coming from, even when hearing remains otherwise normal.
-It can affect safety, cause confusion in social settings, and lead to anxiety.
-Common causes include one-sided hearing loss, ageing, or neurological issues.
+Spatial hearing loss is the inability to tell where sounds are coming from, even when hearing itself remains largely normal.
+It can affect safety, make social situations exhausting, and quietly erode independence and confidence.
+It's often caused by single-sided hearing loss, changes in how the brain processes sound, or the gradual effects of ageing.

 Why Choose Us?